chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

 I joined Chi Hack Night to connect with civic-minded technologists.
-Previously, I was an organizer at Englewood Codes where he helped launch the Large Lots program.
+Previously, I was an organizer at Englewood Codes where I helped launch the Large Lots program.
 I am now a founder at Coderspace in Chicago.

 **What are you presenting at the Summit?**